coderanger/coderanger.net/content/posts/how-i-write-cookbooks.md

 # Travis CI

 I use Travis CI to run tests on each change and on pull requests.
-Unfortunately pull requests can't run integration tests for security reasons, but it's still better than nothing.
+Unfortunately pull requests can't run integration tests for security reasons (Travis doesn't expose encrypted project variables to PR tests because the PR might print or otherwise compromise them), but it's still better than nothing.
 I control the version of Chef being used through Bundler, so I don't install via ChefDK at this time.
 I will state for the record that using Berkshelf (even indirectly via Test Kitchen) outside of ChefDK is unsupported and please please don't bother their development team if and when it breaks in weird ways (notably when they upgrade the default Travis image this is going break horribly).

 The Travis configuration is set to use their container infrastructure, this allows faster test startup times but means you can't run commands as root.
 That is why I run Docker against a remote host instead of locally, though as a positive side effect I can put a lot more horsepower behind Docker than a Travis test VM.
-It uses the new addons system to install the `libgecode` packages, which will be used later when installing the `depsolver` gem.
+It uses the new addons system to install the `libgecode` packages, which will be used later when [installing the `dep-selector` gem](https://github.com/chef/dep-selector-libgecode#using-a-system-gecode-instead).

 Travis uses the Gemfile path as part of the cache key, so each build in the matrix gets its own gem cache.
 The Bundler-installed Rake then kicks off the